Unique Craft-and-Market Novel Workshops and Events Phone: 1-800-250-8290

 Alongside the shores and waters of the upper Potomac River, writers will study and apply techniques of craft, style, and complication learned from such dramatists and authors as Ann Patchett, Sue Monk Kidd, Flannery O'Connor, Tennessee Williams, Michael Chabon, E. Annie Proulx, Nathaniel West, Gail Godwin, Robert Graves, Nabokov, R.P.
 Warren, and many others.
 Writers, regardless of experience, will come away from this five day intensive with the specific knowledge it takes to create an intellectual and emotionally powerful novel.
-The workshop leader will not only review promising novel concepts and pass them on to an agent who works with Algonkian, but will also devote workshop time to film adaptation, high concept pitching, and other aspects of novel and screenplay.
+The workshop leader will not only review promising novel concepts, but he will also devote workshop time to film adaptation, high concept pitching, and other aspects of novel and screenplay.
 We want to help you get published, and discuss the potential of turning your novel into film (if it's ok with you!).
-Students will also learn ALL THEY NEED TO KNOW about the publishing market.
+Students will also learn ALL THEY NEED TO KNOW about the publishing marketplace.
 As a bonus, the perfect query letter and synopsis are included.

-Click on the following to review the Algonkian Novel Workshop syllabus, author list, agent information, and other.
-Next, put in your application for the workshop by using our application form.
-Following your acceptance into the workshop, please register by using our secure credit card option below, or else by mail to the address noted below. (please note that if cancellation is necessary for whatever reason, registration will be returned in full up to four weeks prior to the workshop date.
+STEPS: 1) If need be, review the Algonkian Novel Workshop syllabus, and author study list for the workshop; 2) Put in your application for the workshop by using our application form; 3) If you are accepted, please register by using our secure credit card option below, or else by mail to the address noted below. (please note that if cancellation is necessary for whatever reason, registration will be returned in full up to four weeks prior to the workshop date.
 After four weeks, payments may be credited towards a future workshop.).
 Transportation to and from the airport and dinner are not included.

-The total fee for our camps at Algonkian Park is $1095.00 and that includes tuition, a private room for five nights, breakfast, lunch, the Algonkian Workshop book, "Immersed in The Art of Fiction," professional manuscript consultation, and access to the pre-event assignment forum online.
+The total fee for our novel workshop at Algonkian Park is $1095.00.
+It includes tuition, a private room for five nights, breakfast, lunch, the Algonkian Workshop book, "Immersed in The Art of Fiction," professional manuscript consultation, and access to the pre-event assignment forum online.
 Please call our home office at 1-800-250-8290 if you have any questions.

 IF YOU DO NOT WISH TO REGISTER BY CREDIT CARD, PLEASE MAIL A CHECK FOR $1095.00 (PAYABLE TO ALGONKIAN WORKSHOPS) VIA